DineshChopra/Gen-AI-Learning/upgrad/semantic-spotter/problem_statement.md

 deploying advanced natural language processing models to tackle real-world challenges in document retrieval and question answering within the insurance domain.

-## Why LangChain is an ideal framework ?
+## Why LangChain is an ideal framework?

 LangChain is an ideal framework for resolving a Retrieval Augmented Generation (RAG) system due to several key factors: